 Visit a neighboring city or town.

-Take a short trip to a nearby city.
+Take a short road trip to a nearby city.
 You won’t need to spend a ton on gas, you don’t need to pay for lodging and can find a new list of fun things to do!

 Organize a group activity like laser tag, miniature golf, bowling, etc.